 Just a glance at the Battle Buds revealed everything we’ve been missing in gaming earbuds so far.
 But great ideas don’t always find a home in equally great products.
 And seeing as the Battle Buds retail for just $30, chances are these earbuds aren’t going to be a game-changer.

-Nevertheless, let’s take a look at what’s under the hood and what you can expect to get out of this breathtakingly innovative product.
+Nevertheless, let’s look at what’s under the hood and what you can expect from this breathtakingly innovative product.

 |Name||Turtle Beach Battle Buds|